• Skip to primary navigation

 Example 1: tile is 5/16 and hardwood is 5/8 inch thick

-In this scenario, you’ll probably want a 1/8 inch uncoupling membrane like Ditra or a Ditra competitor.
+In this scenario, you’ll probably want to install a 1/8 inch uncoupling membrane like Ditra or a Ditra competitor.
 Then your tile should be about 3/8 inch+ once thinset mortar is accounted for leaving you with a tile flooring thickness of 5/8 inch (+/-).

 Example 2: tile is 3/8 inch and hardwood is 3/4 inch